Heeuul/Ants-n-Bugs/README.md

-# Ants n Bugs

-## Object Oriented Analysis and Design
+# Ants n Bugs - Object Oriented Analysis and Design Assignment

 ### 2D simulation of predator and prey.